 How Brain Neuroplasticity Differs from Brain Plasticity

-These terms are often used interchangeably, but there’s an important distinction.
-Brain plasticity is the general capacity for change.
-Brain neuroplasticity is the active, ongoing process of that change happening in response to trauma or learning.
+These terms are often used interchangeably in popular science writing, but the distinction carries important implications for understanding recovery outcomes.
+Brain plasticity is the general capacity for structural change, while brain neuroplasticity is the active, ongoing process of that change happening in response to trauma, environmental input, or deliberate learning protocols.

 Understanding this difference matters because it clarifies what’s happening in your recovery.
-Your brain isn’t just passively healing.
+Your brain isn’t just passively undergoing restoration.
 Brain neuroplasticity is an active reorganization process driven by your choices, your environment, and the protocols you engage.

 The Three Core Mechanisms of Brain Neuroplasticity